-Campus Ministry offers a variety of sites for undergraduate students to make a difference and have fun on an Alternative Spring Break.
-The year-long program provides the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
-While on an Alternative Spring Break, students share their perspectives regarding society, have the chance to make an impact and engage in new experiences.
+Alternative Spring Break provides students with the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
 In the Holy Cross tradition of service, our hope is that students are transformed by the experience, becoming agents of change in the world.

 The White Mountain Apaches are a people with a great history in the Southwest and continue their life today in keeping with their cultural heritage.
 You can be a part of this living history.
 In coordination with a local church, participants explore areas of Native American life, volunteer in a number of community programs and participate in traditional celebrations including a sweat lodge.

 Through the experience, participants live in solidarity with the recent immigrants while working with local organizations that provide housing and assistance.
 The goal is to provide a hands-on experience and relationship-building across both cultural and physical borders.
 Immigration Court hearings, a border tour, and a dialogue with Customs and Border Protection enable participants to reflect on global issues such as economics, poverty and scarce food and water resources as they relate to our neighbors.

 Focus: LGBTQ youth, HIV/AIDS and urban poverty

 Despite the changing times, many LGBTQ youth still feel ostracized and are more likely to become homeless, attempt suicide and fall victim to violence.
 Working with organizations who create safe spaces for youth, you'll learn how to become a better bridge builder in creating a world where everyone's human dignity is respected.
 You'll also work with local agencies to learn about the social, economic and physical complexities that surround HIV and AIDS.